-The provision for income tax led to an effective tax rate of 15%, compared to 19% in the prior period.
-Our effective tax rate primarily differs from the statutory tax rate due to the impacts of the dividends received deductions.
+The provision for income tax, expressed as a percentage of pre-tax adjusted earnings, resulted in an effective tax rate of 19% in the current period compared to 15% in the prior period.
+Our effective tax rate differs from the statutory tax rate primarily due to the impact of the dividends received deduction.